Learning through atypical "phase transitions" in overparameterized neural networks: Replica Method

 or, equivalently

 Therefore the analytical expression of the average over patterns is similar to the one of the non-overparameterized teacher-student scenario~\cite{Gardner_1989,Gyordyi1990}, except for two important differences.
-Firstly, $r_a$, i.e. the overlap between the teacher and the student with replica index $a$ has a different definition since the two architectures live in spaces with different dimensions.
-Secondly an additional matrix of overlaps $p_{ab}$ appears; this represents the overlap between the projection (in the teacher space) of the weights of two students with replica indexes $a$ and $b$.
+Firstly, $M_a$, i.e. the overlap between the teacher and the student with replica index $a$ has a different definition (see eq.~\eqref{eq::order_params_capital_a}) since the two architectures live in spaces with different dimensions.
+Secondly, also the definition of the overlap matrix $Q_{ab}$ changes (see eq.~\eqref{eq::order_params_capital_b}).
+In particular notice that an additional matrix of overlaps $p_{ab}$ appears; this represents the overlap between the projection (in the teacher space) of the weights of two students with replica indexes $a$ and $b$.

 Notice that equation~\eqref{eq::part_func_after_average1} can be obtained starting from~\eqref{eq::replicated_part_func}, also by using the following mapping (Gaussian covariate model)

 where $\eta_i \sim \mathcal{N}(0, 1)$ are i.i.d. standard Gaussian random variables.
 This means that in the thermodynamic limit~\eqref{eq::thermodynamic_limit}, the statistical properties of the random feature model are equivalent to a Gaussian covariate model, in which each projected pattern $\tilde{\boldsymbol{\xi}}^\mu$ is a \emph{linear} combination of the patterns components $\xi_k^\mu$ plus noise.
 The strength of the noise depends on the degree of non-linearity of the activation function $\sigma$.
 This was already noticed in~\cite{Mei2019}.